Contract Updatability

 - This could change the meaning of the already stored values of those enum types.

-A contract may consist of fields and other declarations such as composite types, functions, constructors, etc. When an existing contract is updated, all its inner declarations are also validated.
+A contract may consist of fields and other declarations such as composite types, functions, constructors, and so on.
+When an existing contract is updated, all of its inner declarations are also validated.

-See the section about fields below for the possible updates that can be done to the fields, and the restrictions imposed on changing fields of a contract.
+See Fields for any possible updates that can be made to the fields, and the restrictions imposed on changing the fields of a contract.

-- They can be used as type annotation for the fields of the same contract, directly or indirectly.
+- They can be used as type annotations for the fields of the same contract, directly or indirectly.

 - Any third-party contract can import the types defined in this contract and use them as type annotations.

-- Hence, changing the type definition is the same as changing the type annotation of such a field (which is also invalid, as described in the section about fields fields below).
+- Hence, changing the type definition is the same as changing the type annotation of such a field (which is also invalid, as described in the Fields section below).

-Changes that can be done to the nested declarations, and the update restrictions are described in following sections:
+Changes that can be performed on the nested declarations and the update restrictions are described in the following sections:

 Fields